The Masters & Tips on Growing Azaleas in Central Oklahoma

 20 year old Hino-Crimson Azaleas planted in a raised bed in a mixture of pecan hulls, peat moss, and pine bark with all the native soil removed.

 3. Raised beds are best.
 Azaleas like moisture but they do not like to have their roots sitting in water.
 The best way to achieve a well-drained planting in tight soil is to raise the planting.
-A great option is to install a 4-12” stone border to gain height or, incorporate a berm in the landscape planting for your azaleas.
+A great option is to install a 4-12” stone boarder to gain height.
+Or incorporate a berm in the landscape planting for your azaleas.
 When placing the shrub, keep the top of the root ball 1-2” above the grade and gently slope your planting mixture away from the shrub.
 The number one reason azaleas die is from root rot.

 4. Plant in the shade.
 Azaleas need mostly shade.
 They like the morning sun and filtered sunlight.
 A great place for an azalea is under large trees, particularly oak and pine.
 Pine needles and oak leaves will add acid back to the soil.
 If you lack large shade trees, plant them on the north and east sides of your home.
 Never plant azaleas where they will be exposed to the hot afternoon and evening sun.
 Also, avoid windy locations.